 This increases (multiplies) 4 clock speeds in the CPU core in relation to the bus speed when four CPU cores are active.
-Use the number keys on your keyboard to enter the value.
-The default setting is dependent on the CPU installed.
+Press "+" or "-" on your keyboard to change the value.
+Enter 0 to use the manufacture default setting.

 Energy Performance